 “Mangrove” takes place in the past, but it feels like yet another evocation of Faulkner’s oft-quoted line about that timeframe.
 That it feels so much a product of present-day events is a sad commentary on the state of affairs in the world today.
 The film appears to end on a hopeful note, only to follow that note with an angrier, more discordant one that reminds us that, even if there were a vaccine for the virus of hate, the virus would mutate into a stronger disease.
 The long arc of the moral universe may bend toward justice, but it far too often feels like the marginalized are pushing rocks along that arc like Sisyphus, falling backwards before ever reaching that hallowed bend.

-This review was filed in conjunction with the New York Film Festival premiere.
-It will be available on Amazon later this year.
+This review was filed in conjunction with the New York Film Festival premiere on September 25th, 2020.
+It is available on Amazon Prime today.

 Letitia Wright as Altheia Jones-Lecointe